Driftwood derby

 Practice gliding

-- Everyone should start at the side, in the water.
-Everyone needs to have a solid surface like a wall behind them.
+- Ask everyone to start at the side, in the water, with a solid surface like a wall behind them.

-- Everyone should hold onto the side and bring their feet up, so they are flat against the wall with knees bent.
+- When everyone is ready, they should start by holding onto the side and bring their feet up, so they are flat against the wall with knees bent.

-- Everyone should take a deep breath and place their face in the water.
+- Next, take a deep breath and place their face in the water.

-- Everyone should stretch their arms out straight in front of their body, bringing their hands together to make a triangle.
+- Finally, stretch their arms like they practised.
 At the same time, everyone should push off with their feet and keep their legs straight without kicking.

 - Hold that gliding position in the water for as long as possible.